 - your child's current living arrangements

-- what services the ministry or delegated Aboriginal agency plans to provide for your child, you, and any others involved in your case
+- what services MCFD or the delegated Aboriginal agency plans to provide for your child, you, and any others involved in your case

-- the ministry's or delegated Aboriginal agency's goal for your child — for example, returning your child to you or keeping them in foster care
+- MCFD's or the delegated Aboriginal agency's goal for your child — for example, returning your child to you or keeping them in foster care

 What happens at the first appearance

-The judge reads the ministry's document and asks the ministry lawyer what kind of order the ministry wants.
-The judge then asks whether you agree or disagree with the ministry.
+The judge reads MCFD's document and asks MCFD's lawyer what kind of order they want.
+The judge then asks whether you agree or disagree with MCFD.

-- If you agree with the order the ministry wants, the judge makes the order that day.
+- If you agree with the order, the judge makes the order that day.

-- If you and the ministry don't agree with the order the ministry wants, or it's agreed more time is needed to settle the matter, the judge must order you and the ministry to have a case conference.
+- If you and MCFD don't agree with the order they want, or it's agreed more time is needed to settle the matter, the judge must order you and MCFD to have a case conference.

-A case conference can be held at any time after the ministry or delegated Aboriginal agency removes your child from your home.
-It's another chance for you and the ministry or delegated Aboriginal agency to reach an agreement.
+A case conference can be held at any time after MCFD or the delegated Aboriginal agency removes your child from your home.
+It's another chance for you and MCFD or the delegated Aboriginal agency to reach an agreement.

 Although a case conference is less formal than a court hearing, the outcome of your case might depend on it.
 You and your lawyer need to prepare well for a case conference.